bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^9^ When Jesus heard these things, he marvelled at him, and turned and said to the multitude who followed him, “I tell you, I have not found such great faith, no, not in Israel.” ^10^ Those who were sent, returning to the house, found that the servant who had been sick was well.

 ^11^ Soon afterwards, he went to a city called Nain.
-Many of his disciples, along with a great multitude, went with him. ^12^ Now when he came near to the gate of the city, behold, one who was dead was carried out, the only born^^ son of his mother, and she was a widow.
+Many of his disciples, along with a great multitude, went with him. ^12^ Now when he came near to the gate of the city, behold, one who was dead was carried out, the only born^a^ son of his mother, and she was a widow.
 Many people of the city were with her. ^13^ When the Lord saw her, he had compassion on her and said to her, “Don’t cry.” ^14^ He came near and touched the coffin, and the bearers stood still.
 He said, “Young man, I tell you, arise!” ^15^ He who was dead sat up and began to speak.
 Then he gave him to his mother.
-^[7:12 The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”. ]
+^a^[**7:12** The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”. ]

 ^16^ Fear took hold of all, and they glorified God, saying, “A great prophet has arisen amongst us!” and, “God has visited his people!” ^17^ This report went out concerning him in the whole of Judea and in all the surrounding region.